pobradovic08/i3bar-conky/README.md

 #### Port listening check
 Checks if localhost listens for specific services.
 Services to be checked are defined in the script itself.
 Script parses `netstat` output and tries to find services defined.
+Default checks Bacula, VNC, SSH, DNS and MySQL.